lynnfaraday/aresmush.com/tutorials/config/website.md

       font-family: 'Roboto', sans-serif;
     }

-### Changing the Jumbotron Image Size

-The jumbotron is the banner image that shows on the home page.
-By default, this stretches across the screen, so it's designed for wide images.
-If the image you want to use doesn't look good that way, you can adjust the width of that image using CSS:

-    .jumbotron-image {
-      width: 500px;
-    }

-Set whatever width fits your image.

 ### Advanced Color Variables

 The web portal uses the [Bootstrap](hhttps://getbootstrap.com/docs/3.3/css/#less) website layout and the [Ember Power Select](http://ember-power-select.com/docs/styles) addon for dropdown menus.
 Although you _can_ style these things with regular CSS by modifying `custom_style.scss`, it might be easier to use their own built-in variable names.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** Bootstrap and Power Select variables are **not** editable through the Ares `colors.scss` file.
-You have to modify the code file `ares-webportal/app/styles/advanced-colors.scss` and then re-deploy the portal.
+{% include note.html content="Bootstrap and Power Select variables are **not** editable through the Ares `colors.scss` file.
+You have to modify the code file `ares-webportal/app/styles/advanced-colors.scss` and then re-deploy the portal." %}

 Here are some examples of how you can set Bootstrap and Power Select styles: